Local Multi-Hazard Mitigation Plan Update

 What is Hazard Mitigation Planning?

 Hazard mitigation planning enables municipalities to identify risks and vulnerabilities associated with natural hazards and develop long-term strategies for protecting people and property from future hazard events.
-Further information is available on FEMA’s Hazard Mitigation Planning page.

 A hazard mitigation plan should be considered a living document that must grow and adapt, keeping pace with a community’s growth and change.
 The Disaster Mitigation Act of 2000 (DMA) places high priority on the continuation of the planning process after the initial submittal, requiring communities to seek and receive re-approval from FEMA in order to remain eligible for financial assistance.
+Check out our factsheets for more information.

 About The Plan Update

-Process
+Our Process

 The approach for this plan development is premised on four primary methods, all geared towards meeting the requirements of the DMA 2000 Public Law 106-390, October 10, 2000: